edge-servers/immunity-controller/README.rst

 - `immunity-notifications <https://github.com/edge-servers/immunity-notifications>`_:
   allows users to be aware of important events happening in the network.

-**For a more complete overview of the OpenWISP modules and architecture**, see the
+**For a more complete overview of the Immunity modules and architecture**, see the
-`OpenWISP Architecture Overview
+`Immunity Architecture Overview
 <https://immunity.io/docs/general/architecture.html>`_.

 .. image:: https://raw.githubusercontent.com/immunity/immunity22-docs/master/assets/design/immunity-logo-black.svg
   :target: http://immunity.org
-  :alt: OpenWISP
+  :alt: Immunity

-**Want to help OpenWISP?** `Find out how to help us grow here
+**Want to help Immunity?** `Find out how to help us grow here
 <http://immunity.io/docs/general/help-us.html>`_.

 ------------